salesforce/ja3/README.md

 769,47-53-5-10-49161-49162-49171-49172-50-56-19-4,0-10-11,23-24-25,0 --> ada70206e40642a3e4461f35503241d5
 769,4-5-10-9-100-98-3-6-19-18-99,,, --> de350869b8c85de67a350c8d186f11e6
 ```
+We also needed to introduce some code to account for Google’s GREASE (Generate Random Extensions And Sustain Extensibility) as described [here](https://tools.ietf.org/html/draft-davidben-tls-grease-01).
+Google uses this as a mechanism to prevent extensibility failures in the TLS ecosystem.
+JA3 ignores these values completely to ensure that programs utilizing GREASE can still be identified with a single JA3 hash.

 ## Intriguing Possibilities

 JA3 is a much more effective way to detect malicious activity over SSL than IP or domain based IOCs.
 Since JA3 detects the client application, it doesn’t matter if malware uses DGA (Domain Generation Algorithms), or different IPs for each C2 host, or even if the malware uses Twitter for C2, JA3 can detect the malware itself based on how it communicates rather than what it communicates to.